Walking with sightseeing in Japan

 Sakura Season: Mount Fuji & Cherry Blossom

-This special departure includes an extra night in Tokyo before travelling to the scenic lake region at the foot of Mount Fuji.
+These special departures include an extra day in Tokyo when we will visit the scenic lake region at the foot of Mt Fuji.
 Timed to coincide with the peak of the cherry blossom season, it’s a chance to capture unforgettable views of snow-capped Fuji, mirrored in still waters and framed by clouds of pink blossom – a once-in-a-lifetime moment for photographers and nature lovers alike.

 - Experiencing Japan during Cherry Blossom season